-As a dedicated advocate and performer of new music, Sarah has commissioned and worked with composers Susanna Hancock, Angélica Negrón, Gemma Peacocke, Alexandra Gardner, David Gompper, Tonia Ko, James Parker, Andrew Koss, Shelley Washington, Alexis Bacon, Andrew Boss, Evan Lawson, and more.
-Sarah is an active member of the Austin new music community and has played in the Fusebox Festival, the multidisciplinary festival Ears, Eyes, and Feet, prismatx ensemble, Density512’s concert series, Fast Forward Austin’s concert series, Beerthoven, Pale Blue, and the CLUTCH series for new music.
+As a dedicated advocate and performer of new music, Sarah has commissioned and worked with composers Viet Cuong, Susanna Hancock, Angélica Negrón, Gemma Peacocke, Alexandra Gardner, David Gompper, Tonia Ko, James Parker, Shelley Washington, Alexis Bacon, Evan Lawson, and more.
+Sarah is an active member of the Austin new music community and has played in the Fusebox Festival, the multidisciplinary festival Ears, Eyes, and Feet, prismatx ensemble, Density512’s concert series, Fast Forward Austin’s concert series, Beerthoven, Pale Blue, and the CLUTCH series for new music, among others.
 Additionally, Sarah has presented and performed at the Boulanger Initiative's WoCo Fest, the Oh My Ears Festival, with the Black House Collective, has been an artist for Tetractys' internationally competitive Net Work collaboration program, and has been featured in Exposure TV’s video series and Novus New Music’s Campaign for Women in Music.

 Sarah's research covers topics related to the sexualization of the saxophone, the saxophone in media, and the effects of both on students of the saxophone.
 Sarah has lectured throughout the United States on her paper, “He puts the pep in the party”: Gender and the Saxophone in Early-Twentieth-Century American Advertisements.
 In addition, Hetrick is currently pursuing research on the influence of power dynamics, socialization, stereotype threat, and self-efficacy as they relate to applied study.
 Sarah's work aims to offer practical methods and resources for empowering students of all identities and for implementing feminist pedagogy into everyday applied teaching.
 In the fall of 2018, Sarah created the first online catalogue of works for saxophone in an effort to provide a public resource that encourages more intentional and diverse programming by saxophonists world-wide.